Crsarmv7l/My-TTGO-Watch/README.md

      - Normal wifi usage is not affected (just use right switch alone).
 I haven't really tested deauth/beacon spam with a saved network, but I wanted to keep normal usage incase ftp access is needed.
 I recommend deleting the network after ftp usage to ensure there are no issues.
 Deauth based on the works of many people, but in particular the ESP32 Marauder Project forund here: https://github.com/justcallmekoko/ESP32Marauder/
 - AP Beacon Spam.
 Turn on wifi in settings with the right switch.
 Go into the subsettings and turn on the beacon spam switch.
 Beacon spam continues until turned off.
+     - Unlike deauth, beacon spam isn't triggered by a specific packet.
+Maybe I will dig more into triggering on a probe request, but the packet building will need to speed up substantially.
+It simply builds and sends beacon packets constantly.

 Can Work, but doesn't:
 - Music Control IS implimented in Amazfish, but I have little interest in fixing it to work.
 Maybe in the future.